The-going/evlproject/content/pipeline/porting/rawprintk.md

 the regular _printk()_ routine for this, this won't work in most cases, potentially adding even more sources of lockups to the whole gloomy picture.
-Although the _printk()_ machinery can be used from out-of-band context, the output is deferred until the root stage gets back in control, which means that:
+Although the _printk()_ machinery can be used from out-of-band context, the output is deferred until the in-band stage gets back in control, which means that:

 - you can't reliably trace out-of-band code on the spot, deferred output issued from an out-of-band context, or from a section of code